Teach your kids about money and better financial habits. Start teaching financial literacy for kids at home & access our resource list today!

-The app will take your child “on a trip through an animated fairground where they can manage their own stall, develop new stock, and earn virtual money that can be deposited at Pigby’s Bank“.
+The app will take your child “on a trip through an animated fairground where they can manage their own stall, develop new stock, and earn virtual money that can be deposited at Pigby’s Bank.”

-There are three fairground attractions to play along the way –– Crockery Smash, Zapp! and Hook-a-Duck –– to keep things exciting.
+There are three fairground attractions to play along the way – Crockery Smash, Zapp! and Hook-a-Duck – to keep things exciting.

-They’re all designed to help your child develop their basic math and numeracy skills and remember the lessons.
+Below is a list of all the money games we’ve tried and enjoyed.
+They’re all designed to help your child develop their basic math skills and remember what they’ve learned.

 It’s no secret that young children love playing pretend.

 So, join them in their world but incorporate money lessons when you can.
 Just make sure your lesson fits well into the game instead of forcing the game to suit the lesson.

 For example, if you’re racing cars, you can ask your child, the following questions:

 - How many cars do you have in your hand?

 - How many cars do you have in total?

 - I’ve got four cars and you’ve got five, who has more cars?